jasonjente/ichatzop-spark/README.md

 ### Performance

 Spark can work in parallel allowing for the processing of the files to become extremely fast.
 5 sequential submissions took ~34 seconds to  complete and as 5 separate processes, it managed to complete in 14 seconds.
-Also, the